alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 > Enabling this service is a MUST and a quick win to improve your security posture: just by enabling some security standard you will receive security alerts (findings), and the service will aggregate your security alerts automatically.
 {: .prompt-tip }

+> Before you can enable Security Hub standards and controls, you must first enable resource recording in AWS Config.
+You must enable resource recording for all of the accounts and in all of the Regions where you plan to enable Security Hub standards and controls, {: .prompt-warning }

 ### How it works

 To maintain a **complete view** of your security posture on AWS, you need to **integrate multiple tools and services** including